 A report by the City of San Jose found a fee of at least 25-cent per paper bag is required to significantly alter shopper behavior.
-Apparently the majority of shoppers choose to pay paper bag fees less than 25 cents because the convenience of the bag outweighs the expense of the fee.
-What Joseph and the Save the Plastic Bag Coalition are not considering is that while the 10-cent fee is not an excessive amount of money the purpose is not for stores to turn a profit from collecting the fee, or for the fee to become a major financial drain to consumers.
-The intention of the fee is just to reminder shoppers that they have the ability to choose and choosing non-biodegradable bags comes at a price.
+Apparently, the majority of shoppers choose to pay paper bag fees of less than 25 cents because the convenience of the bag outweighs the expense of the fee.
+What Joseph and the Save the Plastic Bag Coalition is not considering is that while the 10-cent fee is not an excessive amount of money the purpose is not for stores to turn a profit from collecting the fee, or for the fee to become a major financial drain to consumers.
+The intention of the fee is just to remind shoppers that they have the ability to choose and choosing non-biodegradable bags comes at a price.
 As San Francisco Mayor Ed Lee said of the fee, “The intent was never to nickel or dime anybody, but if it takes 10 cents to remind somebody that their habits are in their control, I think that’s something we’re willing to consider doing.”
-Joseph and the Save the Plastic Bag Coalition are underestimating is the spirit, fortitude, and sense of environmental obligation of San Franciscans.
-The City has a very viable eco consciousness and initiatives promoting sustainability are typically met with open arms.
+Joseph and the Save the Plastic Bag Coalition are underestimating the spirit, fortitude, and sense of environmental obligation of San Franciscans.
+The City has a very viable eco-consciousness and initiatives promoting sustainability are typically met with open arms.

 Reusable Shopping Bags and Other Possible Solutions